An Exciting New Tool To Assist Recovery

-Contingency Management, “CM” for short, is a behavioral intervention that uses motivational incentives and tangible rewards to help people abstain from drugs or alcohol.
+Contingency Management uses motivational incentives and tangible rewards to help people abstain from drugs or alcohol.
 Research has shown that CM can not only encourage abstinence and healthy behaviors, but can also boost self-confidence and self-efficacy—important qualities that help people in recovery stay on track.
-Also worth noting: CM can be especially helpful for people who don’t want or can’t take medications, haven’t been successful with other services, or don’t have access to other treatments.
-(The latter may be particularly beneficial in rural areas.)
+It’s proven especially helpful for people who don’t want or can’t take medications, haven’t been successful with other services, or don’t have access to other treatments.

 Because CM can be such a powerful tool for rural recovery homes, the Fletcher Group Rural Center Of Excellence previously teamed up with HRSA to provide significant incentives for recovery homes to implement CM at no cost and to then assist the Fletcher Group in documenting the results.
 To watch a video describing the original offer click here.

 CM is endorsed as an evidence-based intervention by the National Institute on Drug Abuse and by SAMHSA’s Addiction Technology Transfer Center Network and is already being practiced at 108 facilities within the U.S. Veteran’s Administration, the nation’s largest healthcare system.
 It’s also been implemented by the New York City Health and Hospital Addiction Treatment Service and is a standard treatment in the United Kingdom National Health Services.